 April, 1946.
-Michael, a soldier, returns to Southampton on a troop ship.
-Brutalised and in shock, he cannot face the life that awaits him at home.
-Impulsively he boards a train to the western tip of Cornwall, where his life is shaped by his heart and the fragmented Britain he has come back to.
+A soldier, Michael, returns to Southampton on a troop ship, brutalised and in shock.
+Impulsively boarding a train to the tip of Cornwall, his life is shaped by his heart and the fragmented Britain he has returned to.

-More than half a century later, Kit, an enigmatic stranger, arrives in Norfolk to take up an inheritance he doesn’t want – a decommissioned lighthouse, half hidden in the shadows of the past, now sweeping its beam forward through time.
-According to Kit, his life is complete, and he doesn’t wish to see anything the lighthouse’s glare exposes.
-But the choice is out of his hands.
+More than half a century later, Kit arrives in Norfolk to reluctantly take up his inheritance – a decommissioned lighthouse, half hidden in the shadows of the past, now sweeping its beam forward through time.

-Moving between the post-war artists’ colony around St Ives in Cornwall and present-day Norfolk, Raffaella Barker’s new novel explores the secrets and flaws that shape our interactions across generations.
-From a Distance is a tender and compelling story of human connection and the yearning desire we have to belong.
+Moving between the post-war artists’ colonies in St Ives and present-day Norfolk, Raffaella Barker’s new novel explores the secret forces that shape our interactions across generations.
+From a Distance is a tender story of human connection and the yearning desire we have to belong.